 Solar Nonprofit RE-volv trains university students in 10 states to crowdfund solar projects for four nonprofits this Earth Day

-From Cyclone Idai, the largest tropical storm ever seen in the Southern Hemisphere, to flooding in the midwest that has caused billions of dollars in damage, the frequency of catastrophic climate change events are reaching dangerous new levels.
-With an increase of climate-related disasters, the movement for clean energy and sustainable solutions is also reaching an all-time high in popularity.
-From the Green New Deal to the Youth Climate Strike that saw millions of youth marching for climate solutions.
+From Cyclone Idai, the largest tropical storm ever seen in the Southern Hemisphere, to flooding in the midwest that has caused billions of dollars in damage, the frequency of catastrophic climate change events is reaching dangerous new levels.
+With an increase in climate-related disasters, the movement for clean energy and sustainable solutions is also reaching an all-time high in popularity, from the Green New Deal to the Youth Climate Strike that saw millions of youth marching for climate solutions.
 From cities around the US pledging 100% renewable energy goals, the environmental movement is reaching and activating new communities around the globe.

 Finally, you can support these student-led campaigns or learn more about them by visiting: